aregtech/areg-sdk/README.md

 include_directories("${AREG_SDK_ROOT}/framework")
 ```

-This ensures the SDK is either found or fetched and included automatically.
+This ensures that either the AREG SDK components are found or fetched the sources and included automatically.
+For detailed information of integrating with CMake, see the appropriate [Integrate with CMake](./docs/wiki/CMAKE-INTEGRATE.md) document.

 ### Starting a Project with Microsoft Visual Studio

 To integrate with Microsoft Visual Studio:
 1. Add `areg-sdk` as a submodule to your project.
 2. Include the `*.vcxproj` files from the `<areg-sdk>/framework` directory in your solution.
-3. Link your project with the `areg` library.
+3. Link your project with the `areg` library and don't forget to set project depdencies.

+This ensures that the sources of AREG SDK are compiled and linked with the project.
+For detailed information of integrating with Microsoft Visual Studio, see the appropriate [Integrate with MS Visual Studio](./docs/wiki/MSVS-INTEGRATE.md) document.

 ### Starting a Project using the `areg` Package

-> [!NOTE]
+> [!IMPORTANT]
 > Starting from AREG SDK version 2.0, the `areg` package is planned to be included in the official `vcpkg` environment.

 Using the `areg` package simplifies integration by avoiding manual compilation or submodule setup.
 Follow these steps: